dwu359/ml-portfolio-optimization/README.md

 ## Problem

-The efficacy of traditional portfolio management techniques is frequently compromised by their sole dependence on historical stock prices and basic financial indicators.
-These models fail to account for the broader economic context and sentiment analysis, which are crucial factors driving stock market movements.
-These models may offer inadequate portfolio allocations, which might result in lost opportunities or higher risk exposure.
-Therefore, in order to achieve near-perfect forecasts for portfolio management, it is imperative to build more sophisticated frameworks for portfolio optimization that make use of a wide range of data sources.
+The efficacy of traditional portfolio management techniques solely depend on historical stock prices and basic financial indicators.
+These models fail to account for the broader economic context, resulting in inadequate portfolio allocations and higher risk exposure.
+To achieve near-perfect forecasts, it is imperative to build more sophisticated frameworks using wider ranges of data sources.

 ## Motivation:
-The motivation behind this project stems from the shortcomings of existing portfolio optimization approaches and the potential for ML models to address these challenges effectively.
-By integrating macroeconomic indicators and possibly sentiment analysis into portfolio optimization, we aim to enhance the accuracy and robustness of investment strategies.
-This not only allows for better risk management and return maximization but also provides investors with valuable insights into market dynamics.
-Ultimately, our goal is to bridge the gap between traditional finance and cutting-edge ML techniques to empower investors with superior portfolio management capabilities.
+The motivation behind this project stems from the potential for ML models to address the shortcomings of existing portfolio optimization approaches.
+By integrating macroeconomic indicators and possibly sentiment analysis into portfolio optimization, we aim to enhance the accuracy and robustness of investment strategies, allowing for better risk management and return maximization and providing investors with valuable insights into market dynamics.

 # III.
 Method

 ## 3+ Data Preprocessing Methods:
 Collected datasets have different formats and intervals of records.
-We will aim to preprocess data to prevent overfitting particular datasets.
 The examples of preprocessing methodologies are listed below:<br>
 - Interpolating missing data
 - Removing Outliers
 - Data format standardization